Seth MacFarlane’s Million Ways to Parody the West…

 I love this film, the parodies, writing and the cast especially the final cameo are spot on and fantastic.
 However, I do think there was one missed opportunity that this line was not used – possibly due to copyright reasons – as it could have fitted in and with only the one word changed is from daughter to wife, The line is of course, from Taken starring one Liam Neeson;

 “but what I do have are a very particular set of skills, skills I have acquired over a very long career.
 Skills that make me a nightmare for people like you.
 If you let my wife (daughter) go now, that’ll be the end of it.
 I will not look for you, I will not pursue you.
 But if you don’t, I will look for you, I will find you, and I will kill you”.

 But then luckily for me, Darlin’ Husband can impersonate Mr Neeson.
 He can also do a great Sean Connery impression, but that’s another story.

 Weeper Rating: 😦 😦 😦 😦 😦 /10

 Handsqueeze Rating: 🙂 🙂 🙂 🙂 🙂 /10

 Hulk Rating: /10

 This post was added to Thoughts All Sorts The Great Western blogathon Other reviews with this cast include Seth MacFarlane in Ted.
+Charlize Theron stars in The Devils Advocate and The Fate of the Furious.
 Amanda Seyfried stars in my posts on Mamma Mia and the sequel’s trailer Mamma Mia Here We Go Again.
-Cameos star in 5 Amazing Cameos, Deadpool, Deadpool 2.
-Django Unchained, 5 Singing Film Actors and Down with Love posts HERE and HERE.
-Giovanni Ribsi also stars in Ted and Lost in Translation.
+Giovanni Ribisi also stars in Ted and Lost in Translation.